wernersa/shiftScheduler/README.md

 > > Important: Do not store the client_secrets.json file in a publicly-accessible location.
 In addition, if you share the source code to your application—for example, on GitHub—store the client_secrets.json file outside of your source tree to avoid inadvertently sharing your client credentials.

 ## Script Output
 Parses your selected google calendars and outputs a `.csv` file with your weekday availability.
-The scripts weigths availability relative to the week hour you're least available, making a range from 100 (least available) to 0 (completely free).
+The scripts weights availability relative to the week hour you're least available, making a range from 100 (least available) to 0 (completely free).

 Example output: